Online, in-person or both: Across Virginia, school reopening is the hot-button issue of the summer

 Parents and teachers had until Wednesday to choose between the two options.

-In Arlington, the school system scrapped a plan, which gave parents the choice of a hybrid model or fully virtual.
+In Arlington County, the school system scrapped a plan that gave parents the choice of a hybrid model or fully virtual.
 Instead county schools chief Francisco Durán said this week that the district will open fully virtual to start the year.

 Hampton Roads

-Slinde spent much of the last three months of the school year talking to families about how to get technology working, trying to get her students to interact with each other at least once a week.
+Slinde spent much of the last three months of the school year talking to families about how to get technology working and trying to get her students to interact with one another at least once a week.
 While they struggle with technology, Slinde also worries about how they would act if they were to return in person this fall, with COVID-19 recommendations like socially distancing not exactly easy for young children.

 She’s been stressed over the past few months as school officials have debated reopening, unsure of whether they will bring educators like her back in-person, which she does not support.